 - Pasta is relatively easy to cook and the procedures for avoiding cross-contamination are fairly straight forward: prepare our gluten free pasta before cooking other pasta in the same water, use a freshly-cleaned colander.

 - We live at a high enough altitude that there is no concern about flooding.
 Range fires will probably not occur.
 There is some possibility of being snowed-in.
-Power failures have never been a problem in our area.
+Power failures have never been a problem in our area, but pasta can certainly prepared on the stove that is part of our camping supplies.